-- day when the student will be able to collect their phone. - If a member of staff sees a student using a phone outside the school gates at the end of the school day, it must be assumed that the student was in possession of the phone during the school day.
+- If a member of staff sees a student using a phone outside the school gates at the end of the school day, it must be assumed that the student was in possession of the phone during the school day.
 The student's name will be taken down, and arrangements made for the student to be searched on the next school day. - Whilst the school does not have a policy of randomly searching students, it reserves the right to search students who are believed to be in possession of a smart phone at school.

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/674416/ Searching screening and confiscation.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/674416/Searching_screening_and_confiscation.pdf